 You can request funds via QR code or sharing app link and support multiple wallets on one device.
-Like with most of similar wallets, registration process is important because you are shown very important information – the wallet seed, which you can save somewhere safe or can also write it down on a piece of paper.
+Like with most similar wallets, the registration process is important because you are shown very important information – the wallet seed, which you can save somewhere safe or can also write it down on a piece of paper.

 Link for download: Waves Wallet Android

 Waves Wallet iOS

 The Waves Wallet iOS is a free mobile wallet for Apple phones.
 Similar to the Android app, it connects to full Waves nodes, and one can view all transactions and make payments as well.

 This wallet has all the features of the Waves platform, and one can even trade on DEX, store and send tokens, or use it as a bitcoin wallet.
 Users can send waves or waves tokens via a QR code or address link.

 The wallet seed is protected by Touch ID, and there is a backup seed functionality as well.
-This is perhaps one of the best Wave crypto wallets by far, but one needs to know how to use it in an iOS phone.
+This is perhaps one of the best Wave crypto wallets by far, but one needs to know how to use it on an iOS phone.

 Waves Lite App (Chrome Extension)

 The Waves Lite Client connects to public Waves nodes to retrieve up-to-date Blockchain Information.
 We have all the cryptos to create addresses and to verify and sign transactions for the Waves Blockchain.

 When using the Lite Client, you can read all the data from the public nodes, you can also write the transaction directly in the browser and just broadcast a finished transaction.